Sampson Flat bushfire recovery

 Download this form for a list of local contacts.

 Natural Resources AMLR provides support and advice to property owners impacted by fire to ensure the recovery of natural resources and the ongoing sustainable management of properties.

 PIRSA has additional bushfire information for primary producers.

 The EPA provides advice on managing bushfire waste including CCA treated timber, contaminated water in rainwater tanks, chemicals and bushfire-affected animal carcasses.

 The State Government has information on fire-damaged asbestos.

 Managing native vegetation after fire

-The CFS has information on native vegetation management including protecting a building or a structure; reducing fuel strategically; constructing a fuel break or fire access track and more.
+The CFS has information on native vegetation management including reducing fuel strategically; constructing a fuel break or fire access track and more.